 - 10) Households

 - A) have no involvement in the circular flow in a market economy.

 - B) purchase resources in the factor market.

 - C) sell goods in the product market.

 - D) sell resources in the factor market.

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

-11) Households final goods and services in the market 1 I ) Housemonus illiai goods and services in the market
+11) Households final goods and services in the market.

 A) purchase; factor

 B) purchase; product